bcbio/bcbio-nextgen/docs/contents/installation.rst

   indexes to download and prepare.
 By default we prepare a minimal human genome setup.

-- Leave out the ``--tooldir`` option if you don't want to upgrade third party tools.
+- Leave out the ``--tools`` option if you don't want to upgrade third party tools.
+If using ``--tools``, it will use the same installation directory as specified during installation.
+You can also pass ``--tooldir`` to install to a different directory.

-To upgrade older bcbio-nextgen versions to be able to use this feature, do ``bcbio_nextgen.py -u stable`` to get the latest release code.
+To upgrade older bcbio-nextgen versions that don't have the ``upgrade`` command, do ``bcbio_nextgen.py -u stable`` to get the latest release code.

 On a Virtual Machine